I'm an Air Force veteran who was stationed in Guam at one point.

 - Both parties must be present at the Armory Section to conduct the transfer

-- Transfer of firearm requires current owner to indicate the transfer of the firearm to the new owner in the presence of authorized Armory personnel.
+- Transfer of a firearm requires the current owner to indicate the transfer of the firearm to the new owner in the presence of authorized Armory personnel.

 Where to Get Your Firearm Inspected and Where to Store It For Safekeeping